solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![View automatically created statistics](./media/lab3_statistics_automated.png)

-3. Check if there are any statistics created for `CustomerId` from the `wwi_perf.Sale_Has` table:
+To determine if there are any statistics created for a specific column, you can leverage `DBCC SHOW_STATISTICS`.
+In our secnario, let's determine the statistics set on the `CustomerId` column from the `wwi_perf.Sale_Hash` table.

     ```sql
     DBCC SHOW_STATISTICS ('wwi_perf.Sale_Hash', CustomerId) WITH HISTOGRAM
     ```

-    You should get an error stating that statistics for `CustomerId` does not exist.

-4. Create statistics for `CustomerId`:
+If there is no statistics for `CustomerId`, an error will occur.
+To create statistics for the `CustomerId` table, use the `CREATE STATISTICS` statement.

     ```sql
     CREATE STATISTICS Sale_Hash_CustomerId ON wwi_perf.Sale_Hash (CustomerId)
     ```

-    Display the newly created statistics:

-    ```sql
-    DBCC SHOW_STATISTICS([wwi_perf.Sale_Hash], 'Sale_Hash_CustomerId')
-    ```

-    In the results pane, swhitch to `Chart` display and set the category column and the legend columns as presented below:
+An example of statistics retrieved using `DBCC SHOW_STATISTICS` is as follows.
+The `Chart` option has been selected to see the visual.

     ![Statistics created for CustomerId](./media/lab3_statistics_customerid.png)

-    You now have a visual on the statistics created for the `CustomerId` column.

-    >**Important**
-    >
-    >The more SQL pool knows about your data, the faster it can execute queries against it.
+    > **Important**: The more SQL pool knows about your data, the faster it can execute queries against it.
 After loading data into SQL pool, collecting statistics on your data is one of the most important things you can do to optimize your queries.
     >
     >The SQL pool query optimizer is a cost-based optimizer.
-It compares the cost of various query plans, and then chooses the plan with the lowest cost.
+It evaluates the cost of multiple query plans, and then chooses the plan with the lowest cost.
 In most cases, it chooses the plan that will execute the fastest.
     >
     >For example, if the optimizer estimates that the date your query is filtering on will return one row it will choose one plan.
 If it estimates that the selected date will return 1 million rows, it will return a different plan.

 ## 3.6.
 Monitor space usage

+It's important to monitor the physical space used by your tables.
+This will allow you to potentially restructure certain table structures to attain optimal performance.
 Check for skewed data and space usage

 ### 3.6.1.
 Analyze space used by tables